ptrgslr/gantt_chart_R/README.md

 Generates a simple Gantt chart to visualize thesis tasks and milestones.
 Customizable task durations and milestones.
 Outputs the Gantt chart in a clear, easy-to-understand format.

-Installation
+## Installation
 Clone the repository:

-bash
 git clone https://github.com/ptrgslr/gantt_chart_R.git

-Navigate to the project directory:
+Navigate to the project directory: cd gantt_chart_R

-bash
-cd gantt_chart_R
 Install required R packages:

 Ensure that you have the necessary R packages installed.
 You can install them using the following commands in your R console: